Tom Waterworth

 Tom Waterworth (born 21 July 2007) is a British middle-distance runner.
 He won the silver medal at the 2025 European Athletics U20 Championships over 800 metres.

 Career

 Waterworth is from Colne, Cambridgeshire and a member of Huntingdonshire Athletics Club, having joined the club at nine years-old.
 He is coached by Derek Darnell.
 In 2023, he won the 800 metres and was part of the winning 4 x 400 metres relay at the School International Athletics Board Track and Field Meet in Grangemouth, Scotland.

 He placed fifth the following year at the 2024 European Athletics U18 Championships over 800 metres.

-In February 2025, Waterworth competed at the Senior British Indoor Athletics Championships in Birmingham, where he ran an indoors personal best of 1.50.64, placing third in his heat.
+In February 2025, Waterworth competed at the Senior British Indoor Athletics Championships in Birmingham, where he ran an indoors personal best of 1:50.64, placing third in his heat.
+In May, in his 2025 outdoor opening rave at the Watford BMC, Waterworth ran a new personal best of 1:48.16.
+The following month, again in Watford, he lowered his personal best to 1:46.73.